 “Success is a much more powerful teacher than failure, so keep your focus on the proactive ways you can meet your child’s needs and build up those important life skills” (p.22)

+In fact, Amelia Bowler has written two great evidence-based parenting books.
 In 2022 Amelia published a similar book called A Teacher’s Guide to Oppositional Defiant Disorder.
 This is a great read as she includes practical worksheets for educators to guide them through the process of supporting a child with an ODD diagnosis.

 ACT is rooted in behavior analysis and has a large body of research behind it.
 Coyne and Murrell illuminate the challenges of parenting and how to acknowledge and accept these challenges, stop struggling against them, and parent in a way that moves you and your family towards your values.